|

 this struggle against sin continues for the believer, is seen in the

-laid out in Galatians is developed in Rav Shaul's later work written to
+as it is laid out in Galatians is developed in Rav Shaul's later work written to

 the Romans, so the "perfect" who "thinks he stands, let such a one take